How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 3) Use value management to protect the “feeling,” not strip the design

-When budgets tighten, the wrong approach is a rushed set of cuts that quietly changes the experience of the home.
+When budgets tighten, the wrong approach is a rushed set of cuts that quietly changes the home’s experience.
 Value management is different.
 It documents options that preserve intent: where to invest, where substitutions are truly equivalent, and which “savings” will cost you later in performance, durability, or feel.

 4) Treat constructability as design protection

-Ensuring “constructability” is where we make sure that minor misalignments don’t become budget or deadline overruns.
-A detail can be technically possible on paper but still be difficult to execute consistently without the right sequencing, trade coordination, and mock-ups.
+Ensuring “constructability” means making sure minor misalignments don’t turn into budget or deadline overruns.
+A detail may be technically possible on paper, but still difficult to execute consistently without the right sequencing, trade coordination, and mock-ups.

-During Schematic Design, Falcon Heights provides an early constructability, pricing, and performance review.
-We look at envelope strategy, window and door integration, structure, MEP routing concepts, and site logistics to make sure that the final plans are achievable.
+During Schematic Design, Falcon Heights provides an early review of constructability, pricing, and performance.
+We review envelope strategy, window and door integration, structure, MEP routing concepts, and site logistics to ensure the final plans are achievable.

 5) Plan long-lead items as part of design, not as an afterthought